Meet Our Team

 Meet Hilda, our Founder and Mentor.

-Hilda began her academic journey by earning a Bachelor of Laws with Honours in 2020, graduating with First-Class honours.
-In 2021, Hilda completed the Legal Practice Course along with a Master’s degree in Law, Business, and Management.
-Hilda's outstanding work was highlighted by a distinction in her Law & Business case study paper on creating diversity and inclusion in the legal field.
+Hilda began her academic journey by earning a Bachelor of Laws with Honours in 2020, graduating with First-Class Honours.
+In 2021, she completed the Legal Practice Course alongside a Master’s degree in Law, Business, and Management.
+She earned a distinction for her case study on creating diversity and inclusion in the legal field.

-Hilda is now a Newly Qualified Solicitor in England and Wales, specialising in Civil Liberties and Human Rights Law.
-Hilda's commitment to justice goes beyond her professional work.
+Now a Solicitor in England and Wales, Hilda specialises in Civil Liberties and Human Rights Law, with a deep commitment to justice that goes beyond her legal practice.

-Hilda Kwoffie’s journey is a powerful example for aspiring legal professionals, especially women from Black, Asian, and Minority Ethnic backgrounds, showing that determination and advocacy can transform the future of the legal profession.
+Hilda Kwoffie’s journey is a powerful example for aspiring legal professionals, especially women from Black, Asian, and Minority Ethnic backgrounds, showing how determination and advocacy can help transform the future of the legal profession.
+In recognition of her remarkable work, she was awarded Mentor of the Year at the Women and Diversity in Law Awards in March 2025 and shortlisted nominee for Positive Role Model for Gender at the National Diversity Awards 2025.

 -